microsoft/azure-function-flex-open-ai/docs/workshop.md

     [TextCompletionInput("Summarize {Result}", Model = "%CHAT_MODEL_DEPLOYMENT_NAME%")] TextCompletionResponse response
 )
 ```

+The `TextCompletionInput` binding is defining a prompt to ask the model to summarize the audio transcription.
+It will use the `CHAT_MODEL_DEPLOYMENT_NAME` environment variable to get the model name to use.

 This will manage for you the authentication to the Azure OpenAI service and send the transcription to the service to get a summary of the transcription.